 Warlord Games a while back released a starter box set for Beyond the Gates of Antares.
-It’s is a smaller set with fewer models and designed more to be an introductory box set.
-Strike on Kar’A Nine is focused on Concord and Algoryn forces and provides a more ‘complete battle in the box’ compared to its other starter box.
+It’s a smaller set with fewer models and designed more to be an introductory product.
+Strike on Kar’A Nine is focused on Concord and Algoryn forces and provides a more ‘complete battle in the box’ compared to its other starter set.

 First off I’ll commend the choices for armies within the box.
 Algoryn verses Concord is a better choice of introductory forces compared to the Ghar.
 The Ghar are cool.
 But they play completely different from just about every other faction.
 Even worse, new players will likely get stomped by them and their near impenetrable battle suits until opponents learn to play against their weaknesses (cough… net ammo… cough) and turn the tide, making Ghar difficult to play effectively.
 This faction just takes a bit more finesse to tune and play compared to other armies.
 As an introduction to the universe, Concord/Algoryn troops are better matched.